lanthale/LibRawFX/README.md

 --add-exports=javafx.graphics/com.sun.javafx.iio.common=org.librawfx
 ```

-- and add the following lines to your java config on JDK 24:
+- and add the following lines to your java config on JDK 24 if you use Javafx otherwise only the "enable-native" line is necessary:
 ```
 --enable-native-access=org.librawfx
 --add-exports=javafx.graphics/com.sun.javafx.iio=org.librawfx